About

 Greg Lewin AM

-As an engineer of international standing, Greg returned to the Grampians after a long and distinguished career overseas and is passionate about making WAMA a place that complements and enhances the region as a tourism destination.
+As an engineer of international standing, Greg returned to the Grampians after a long and distinguished career overseas.
+Greg is passionate about making WAMA a place that complements and enhances the region as a tourism destination.

 Ayesha Burdett

-A freshwater ecologist with more than 20 years’ experience in scientific research and museums, Ayesha is passionate about connecting people to the natural world and is excited for WAMA to introduce a new generation to the wonders of nature.
+A freshwater ecologist with more than 20 years’ experience in scientific research and museums, Ayesha is excited for WAMA to introduce a new generation to the wonders of the natural world.

 Jill Burness